 - Adult two-day program.
 The two-day pain rehabilitation program focuses on an overview of pain management skills for adults.
 Learn more about the two-day program.

 - Pediatric program.
-The three-week pediatric pain rehabilitation program addresses the challenges that face adolescents (ages 12 to young adult) with chronic pain, postural orthostatic tachycardia syndrome (POTS) or other chronic symptoms.
+The three-week pediatric pain rehabilitation program addresses the challenges that face adolescents (13 to young adult) with chronic pain, postural orthostatic tachycardia syndrome (POTS) or other chronic symptoms.
 The pediatric program also offers a two-day program.
 Learn more about the pediatric program.

 During an evaluation process before entering the program, Pain Rehabilitation Center staff will help each person decide whether the three-week program or two-day program — or perhaps even some other resource — would be most beneficial for his or her situation.

 Chronic pain affects the entire family, not just the person in pain.
 Each PRC program has a family component, and PRC staff strongly encourages family members or loved ones to participate.
 A parent or legal guardian is required to be present for the three-week pediatric program, as parent and family groups are a major component of the pediatric program.

 A comprehensive program for family members and friends of adults participating in the three-week program is offered.
 Topics include:

 - The difference between short-lasting (acute) and long-lasting (chronic) pain

 - Importance of regular physical exercise

 - Benefit of using a neutral response to behaviors that draw attention to pain — instead of an overly caretaking response